Men's Lacrosse Sticks

 Your complete men's lacrosse stick features three basic parts: The shaft, head and pocket.

-The shaft of your lacrosse stick is sometimes also called the handle.
+The shaft of your men's lacrosse stick is sometimes also called the handle.
 Shafts come in a variety of different materials, grips and lengths.
 Today, most are composed of lightweight, durable aluminum, titanium, metal alloys and similar materials.

 The head of your lacrosse stick is the top portion that receives the ball.
 The dimensions of your head can have a dramatic difference on performance.
 Consult league regulations before making your purchase.
 Head sizes are dictated by the NFHS and the NCAA.